 > for all versions of an ML model, or

-> for all ML models related to a use case/problem
+> for all ML models related to a use case/problem.

 2) The Effective Training Data Pattern Analytics capability may derive and provide the pattern of the data used for training which contribute the most to the training process, i.e. effectiveTrainingDataPattern.
 Such pattern may comprise the following information (or any combination of the following information):